tschettervictor/xync/README.md

 A special thanks to him for creating the original script.

-The biggest difference is that this script will only replicate data for the snapshots it creates, as opposed to a full replication that includes all snapshots.
+The biggest difference is that this script will only replicate data for the snapshots it creates, and any incremental ones generated after the script has been put into production.
+This is opposed to a full replication that includes all snapshots.
-It only uses `-i` for incremental sends, and no flags for initial sends.
-This means you are free to create/destroy/manage snapshots on either side, as long as you stay away from the `autorep-*` naming scheme.
+It only uses `-I` for incremental sends, and no flags for initial sends.
+This means you should be free to create/destroy/manage snapshots on either side, as long as you stay away from the `autorep-*` naming scheme, and dont overlap snapshot names.

 It does the above on a per-dataset basis.
 Meaning that if you encounter a network hiccup, it will only affect that one dataset.
 The rest will be able to pick up where the script left off.
 The original script uses `-R` to replicate, and I often found my self having to replicate terabytes of data from scratch because of a network hiccup.
 Granted, I could have just manually fixed it, but I want to automate this as much as possible.

-It is possible to replicate using `-I`, but I chose not to becasue XigmaNAS snapshots have a certain naming scheme that (if used on both systems) coud interfere.
-If the same snapshot name exists on both sides, then using `-I` will fail.

 ## Features